Garrett96/docusite/README.md

 Clone the Repo (I recommend using GitHub Desktop to manage it easier)
 <br>

-Find the file in Github Desktop
+Find the file in Github folder and open it, can push your changes easily that way.
 <br>

 In `mkdocs.yml` uncomment password plugin and set a global password if you want to.